dxdez/script-bin/README.md

 # Script Repository
 Welcome to the script repository!
-This repository contains a collection of various script files to help improve and automate various tasks on a system or project.
+This repository contains a collection of miscellaneous script files to help improve and automate various tasks on a system or project.
 It also includes commands and instructions for various setups such as pipelines and server functions.

 ## Purpose
 The intention of this repository to be used as a reference guide for a variety of tasks.
 These tasks can range from automation to system optimization or even setting up configurations within a server.
 I put this repository together so that I could have a single centralized place to reference my scripts for future use.